 University Clubs & Events

-While you’re in Sydney, joining a social or sports club is a great way to meet local students.
+While you’re in Sydney, be sure to join a social or sports club-they're a great way to meet local students.
 The University of Sydney Union is a great resource for this large university, sponsoring more than 100 student clubs, societies, and events.
 On the University of Sydney Union website, you can use the Clubs and Societies directory to find descriptions of activities that match your interests.